Speedphoenix/hello-world/README.md

 dis my first repository
-glad to have started using github this is a nem change
+glad to have started using github

+this is a new change